xpresservers/Nginx-Configuration/README.md

-nginx-configs
+Nginx Configuration (mainly configured for Wordpress Multisite with subdomain and domain mapping)
 =============

-Nginx Configurations

-This is just a hobby project.
-Please evaluate configurations and help me to optimize these.
+*Please Note: This is just a hobby project.
+Please evaluate configurations and help me to optimize these.*

 These configurations are mainly configured for wordpress multisite installation on sub domain with domain mapping.
 Please use http://wordpress.org/plugins/wordpress-mu-domain-mapping/ for better results.